Dipesh454/Good-Cabs/README.md

 ## **Impact**
 This project provided Goodcabs with a clear understanding of performance trends and actionable insights, paving the way for targeted strategies to achieve business goals.
 ---

-## **How to Access**
-1. Download the repository files.
-2. Open the SQL scripts and execute them on your database.
-3. View the Power BI dashboard file (.pbix) and Excel analysis.
-4. Review the PowerPoint presentation for a summary of insights.

----

 Feel free to connect with me for collaboration or discussions!